Home

 – Heiner Müller –

-I served between 2016 and 2019 as a member-at-large on the executive board of the US society for Continental Philosophy, SPEP, and edit with Antonio Calcagno the Continental Philosophy and the History of Thought series published by Lexington Books.
-In addition, I serve as Associate Chair and Director of the Graduate Program in MSU’s philosophy department.
+I served between 2016 and 2019 as a member-at-large on the executive board of the US society for European Philosophy, SPEP, and edit with Antonio Calcagno the Continental Philosophy and the History of Thought series published by Bloomsbury.

 Recent Articles & Chapters